 - a.
-A written request for an IAA will be submitted to the Director, Office of Safeguards and Security, and must be supported by a certification that- - (1) serious delay of or interference in an operation or project essential to a DOE program will occur unless the named individual is granted access to Restricted Data, National Security Information, or SNM prior to completion of the access authorization procedures; and - (2) the services of a qualified person who is currently cleared to access the necessary information cannot be obtained. - b.
-If an investigation has not been requested prior to the request for IAA, the investigation request accompanied by the forms required for a Q access authorization must be submitted concurrently with the request for an IAA. - c.
-Upon receipt of the request for an IAA and the appropriate DOE security forms, the Office of Safeguards and Security shall review the security forms and conduct other agency indices checks as appropriate. - d.
-Individuals who require an IAA may be offered the opportunity to voluntarily participate in the DOE Accelerated Access Authorization Program (AAAP), which involves completion of a National Agency Check with Credit, psychological assessment, drug testing, and counterintelligence scope psychophysiological detection of deception testing at the Accelerated Access Authorization Program Test Center, Albuquerque, New Mexico.
-Transportation and per diem costs for such processing shall be the responsibility of the individual's program office or employer.
-Additional information concerning the Accelerated Access Authorization Program is available from the cognizant DOE personnel security office.
-AAAP information brochures may be requested from the AAAP Test Center by calling (505) 243-3744.
+A written request for an IAA will be submitted to the Director, Office of Safeguards and Security, and must be supported by a certification that- - serious delay of or interference in an operation or project essential to a DOE program will occur unless the named individual is granted access to Restricted Data, National Security Information, or SNM prior to completion of the access authorization procedures; and - (2) the services of a qualified person who is currently cleared to access the necessary information cannot be obtained. - b.
+If an investigation was not requested prior to the request for IAA, the investigation request accompanied by the forms required for a Q access authorization must be submitted concurrently with the request for an IAA. - c.
+Upon receipt of the request for an IAA and the appropriate DOE security forms, the Office of Safeguards and Security will review the security forms and conduct other agency indices checks as appropriate. - d.
+Individuals who require an IAA may be offered the opportunity to voluntarily participate in the DOE Accelerated Access Authorization Program (AAAP), which involves completion of an NACC, psychological assessment, drug testing, and counterintelligence scope psychophysiological detection of deception testing at the DOE Test Center, Albuquerque,

+New Mexico.
+Transportation and per diem costs for such processing are the responsibility of the individual's program office or employer.
+Additional information concerning the AAAP is available from the cognizant DOE personnel security office.
+AAAP information brochures may be requested from the Test Center by calling 505-346-7755.

 - e.
-Individuals holding IAAs are not eligible for access to Sensitive Compartmented Information and may not be eligible for access to certain categories of classified information that require specific programmatic approval, such as COMSEC, NATO, Weapon Data, or Special Access Programs, until they have been granted a final Q access authorization. - f.
 IAAs are valid until the completion of the investigation and adjudication process and may be canceled by the Director of Security Affairs at any time based on unfavorable information.
 Such withdrawal of an IAA is not appealable during this stage of the processing.
-If such is the case, adjudication of the individual's eligibility for access authorization shall continue upon receipt of the completed investigation. - g.
-If DOE withdraws an individual's IAA, the cognizant DOE office shall notify the individual's employer in writing.
-The individual's employer shall then ensure that the individual is precluded from access to classified matter and SNM. - h.
-IAAs shall not be processed for individuals who are dual citizens or are not United States citizens. - i.
-When DOE grants final Q access authorization, the IAA shall be terminated.
+If such is the case, adjudication of the individual's eligibility for access authorization will continue upon receipt of the completed investigation. - f.
+If DOE withdraws an individual's IAA, the cognizant DOE office must notify the individual's employer in writing.
+The individual's employer must then ensure that the individual is precluded from access to classified matter and SNM. - g.
+IAAs must not be processed for individuals who are dual citizens or are not United States citizens. - h.
+When DOE grants final Q access authorization, the IAA must be terminated.
 The CPCI should be updated to reflect this action within 2 working days of the final Q grant. - 3.
 WAIVERS OF PREAPPOINTMENT INVESTIGATION.
-DOE shall process requests for waivers of preappointment investigations in accordance with the procedures established by OPM in 5 CFR 732 and 736.
+DOE will process requests for waivers of preappointment investigations in accordance with the procedures established by OPM in 5 CFR 732 and 736.
 The preappointment investigation requirement may not be waived for appointment to positions designated Special-Sensitive.
-DOE shall not process waivers for non-sensitive positions.
+DOE will not process waivers for non-sensitive positions.
 Guidelines for determining position sensitivity are contained in 5 CFR 732.
-The preappointment investigation requirement for persons entering Critical-Sensitive positions may be waived only for a limited period and only if the Secretary finds that such action is necessary and in the national interest, and that such finding is made a part of DOE records.
+The preappointment investigation requirement for persons entering Critical-Sensitive positions may be waived only for a limited period and only if the Secretary finds that such action is necessary and in the national interest and such finding is made a part of DOE records.